purduesigbots/pros-docs/README.md

 Great!
 Please help us.
 Choose one of the following that best suits your needs.

 #### Easy
 If you want ot change a page or a couple words, it is simple.
-All you have to do is fork this repository and change a `.rst` file.
-Then submit a pull request, or a PR, and you have officially contributed to `pros-docs`!
+All you have to do is to edit a file and [Github's UI](https://help.github.com/en/articles/editing-files-in-another-users-repository) will take care of the rest of it!
+Then you have officially contributed to `pros-docs`!

 #### Medium
 Here you will install a basic html version of `pros-docs` This is adequate for most people